kristyrobledo/VarReg/README.md

 ```

 Lastly, we can fit a model with a model in the location, scale and
 shape.
-Im not going to run this, just show the code as it takes a while
+Im not going to run this, just show the code, as it takes a while
-to run on my laptop\!
+to run on my laptop!

 ``` r
  ##  LSS model followed by the basic plot command